freerange/site/soups/weeknotes/week-253-links.snip.markdown

 > Skiers in Canada are forming co-operatives to buy their local slopes – reconnecting with the true spirit of the sport.

 This really appeals to me.
-I hate all the modern paraphenalia of modern ski resorts.
+I dislike all the modern paraphenalia of modern ski resorts.
 I'm really tempted to visit Shames Mountain and/or the Hankin-Evelyn back-country recreation area this winter. {by james-mead}

 ### [Airplane Time!
 Stretch time while flying](http://aaronparecki.com/articles/2013/11/17/1/airplane-time-stretch-time-while-flying)